$397 Find Cheap Flights from Los Angeles to Denmark

 The average price of all round-trip flights from Los Angeles to Denmark clicked on KAYAK for each day over the last 12 months.

 When flying from Los Angeles to Denmark, you should consider leaving on a Tuesday and avoid Fridays if you are looking for the best rates.
-For your return to Los Angeles, you’ll find the best rates on Mondays and the most expensive ones on Saturdays.
+For your return to Los Angeles, you’ll find the best rates on Thursdays and the most expensive ones on Saturdays.

 How far in advance should I book a flight from Los Angeles to Denmark?